 More importantly, the ALP-induced mineralisation of the 1.25 and 2.5 mg/ml ALP hydrogels resulted in a strongly increased dry mass percentage, demonstrating the successful formation and incorporation of the mineral phase in the hydrogels.
 By calculating the difference between dry mass percentage of mineralized (1.25 and 2.5 mg/ml ALP in CaGP) and unmineralized (0 mg/ml ALP in CaGP) hydrogels, the mass percentage of the formed mineral can be determined.
 Thereby, it can be observed that the mass percentage of formed mineral is higher for the 2.5 mg/ml ALP samples confirming the ALP concentration dependence of enzymatic mineralisation.
 However, doubled ALP concentration does not induce the formation of twice as much mineral, which indicates that mineral formation does also depend on other factors.
 This is also supported by the decrease in mass percentage of formed mineral for higher electron doses (at 10 and 20 kGy for 1.25 and 2.5 mg/ml ALP samples, respectively).
 The decrease might be explained by the dependence of mineral formation of network structure such as pore size.
 With increasing electron irradiation dose, the pore size decreases [13] and the hydrogel becomes stiffer leading to a denser and less flexible network.
 This might hinder the incorporation of additional mineral within the hydrogel as observed in the decrease in mass percentage of formed mineral.

 It would be interesting to study gelatin hydrogels without electron-beam irradiation with the aim of studying the effect of electron-beam irradiation on ALP activity in hydrogels.
-However, the applicability of such uncrosslinked would be limited, as they cannot withstand the temperature required for in vitro and in vivo testing, 37 °C. In this study, we wished to verify that ALP retains activity after irradiation.
+However, the applicability of such uncrosslinked hydrogels would be limited, as they cannot withstand the temperature required for in vitro and in vivo testing, i.e., 37 °C. In this study, we wished to verify that ALP retains activity after irradiation.
 Similarly, it would be interesting to investigate other radiation doses such as 30 kGy and 50 kGy in a follow-up study; this would presumably facilitate a more accurate determination of dry mass percentage as a function of dose (Figure 4).

 For practical reasons, in this study it was decided to restrict ICP-OES and Raman investigations to samples irradiated with 40 kGy.
 Based on the results of the dry mass measurements, at lower irradiation doses, one would expect a lower level of mineral formation and hence lower signals for Ca and P from ICP-OES analysis and lower intensity bands at 957 cm-1 and 1000 cm-1, which are typical of PO43- groups, from Raman analysis.